Ranking of Kings: Characters

-An expressionless commander dubbed "Spear of the King" who is heavily loyal to King Bosse.
+An expressionless commander dubbed "Spear of the King" who is part of the Big Four and heavily loyal to King Bosse.
 Once a cowardly man, he trained with monsters under the supervision of Miranjo and earned his current title.
 He worked with the Magic Mirror to transfer Bosse's consciousness to Daida's body.

 His name is an anagram of the Japanese pronunciation of the word "Spear".